ambiental-ist/website/README.md

 Although the layout itself is largely an original work, it borrows some code from the same repository.
 Every file with shared code is identified as such with a comment notice at the beginning.

 ## Development
+The only software you need to have installed is [Hugo](https://gohugo.io).
+If you have the permission to change the site, it is recommended that you also install rsync.

 To decouple contributions to this repository from regular content updating, subpage data is kept in a separate repository (the templates themselves being here).

 **If you don't have access to the separate repository, you can still contribute.**  Simply type either of these commands on the root of the cloned git repo: